-Each AMO will be applied to the achievement of the "all students" group and each of following subgroups when there are 10 or more students in the group: ELL Students, IEP Students, Regular Education Students, Black Students, American Indian Students, Hispanic Students, Asian Students, White Students, Multiple Race Students, and Economically Disadvantaged Students.
+Each AMO will be applied to the achievement of the "all students" group and each of following subgroups when there are 1025 or more students in the group: ELLEL Students, IEP Students, Regular Education Students, Black Students, American Indian Students, Hispanic Students, Asian Students, White Students, Multiple Race Students, and Economically Disadvantaged Students.
 (See Attachment 31: AMO Information.)

-Mathematics AMO: Districts or sites will achieve the Mathematics AMO if they receive a Mathematics Index score of 70 or greater, or if they increase their score by at least 15% of the difference between their previous year's score and 80.
-They must also meet the Mathematics Participation Index of 95% or above.
+Mathematics AMO: Districts or sites will achieve the Mathematics AMO if they receive a Mathematics Index score of 70 or greater 300, or if they increase their score by at least 15% of the difference between their previous year's score and 80.
+They must also 320 and if they meet the Mathematics Participation Index of 95% or above.

-Reading AMO: Districts or sites will achieve the Reading AMO if they receive a Reading Index score of 70 or greater, or if they increase their score by at least 15% of the difference between their previous year's score and 80.
-They must also meet the Reading Participation Index of 95% or above.
+Reading AMO: Districts or sites will achieve the Reading AMO if they receive a Reading Index score of 70 or greater 300, or if they increase their score by at least 15% of the difference between their previous year's score and 80.
+They must also 320 and if they meet the Reading Participation Index of 95% or above.

 Graduation AMO: For the 2010-2011 school year, districts and sites achieved the Graduation Index AMO if their graduation rate met or exceeded 67.8%.
-Districts or sites will achieve the Graduation Index AMO if their graduation rate reaches or exceeds 82% in 2011-2012, 84% in 2012-2013, and 87% in 2013-2014; or if their graduation rate improves by 10% of the difference between 100% and the previous year's rate.
+Districts or sites will achieve the Graduation Index AMO if their graduation rate reaches or exceeds 82% in 2011-2012, 8485% in 2012-2013, and 87% in 2013-2014; or if their graduation rate improves by 10% of the difference between 100% and the previous year's rate.